 Trustees have a legal duty to keep the beneficiaries of a trust informed about how the trust assets are being managed.
 If the beneficiaries don't have good, current information, they can't protect their rights.
 This responsibility lasts as long as you're serving as trustee.
 But it can be especially important when you first take on the job of trustee—after all, you want to start off on the right foot.

 As soon as you take over as successor trustee—typically, after the person who created the trust (the settlor) has died—let the beneficiaries know.
-Unless your state has specific rules about what the notice must contain (see below), a simple letter will do; no special legal language is necessary.
+If your state does not have specific rules about what the notice must contain (but most do—see the sections below), a simple letter will do; no special legal language is necessary.
 Just explain the key facts, which usually are that:

 Try not to raise any unreasonable expectations.
 You may want to mention that you won't be able to distribute trust assets until you've determined what those assets are and also figured out what debts and taxes need to be paid.
-(You'll be working with the executor on that issue.)
+(You'll be working with the executor to pay off debts, or you might be the executor as well as successor trustee.)
 That may take only a few weeks, or it could take a few months.

 District of Columbia

-In some states, you must send notices to "qualified beneficiaries."
+Whom to Notify.
+Your state's rules will specify whom you must notify.
+For example, California requires notifying legal heirs as well as beneficiaries.
+(Legal heirs are the relatives who would inherit property under the law if there were no will or trust.)
+In many states, the rule is that you must send notices to "qualified beneficiaries."
 Those are people to whom you could distribute trust assets, who would receive trust assets if the trust were terminated now, or who would inherit if the current beneficiaries died.
 If you're handling a simple living trust, qualified beneficiaries are just the people named in the trust document.

-The notice must tell the beneficiaries about the trust and give them your name and address.
+What to Include in the Notice Letter.
+The notice typically must tell the beneficiaries about the trust and give them your name and address.
 You must also let them know that they have the right to request a copy of the trust document from you.
 (You don't have to send them a copy unless they ask for one.)
-The notice gives the beneficiaries deadline for challenging the trust in court—for example, if they don't think the settlor had the mental capacity to know what he or she was doing when creating the trust.
+The notice gives the beneficiaries a deadline for challenging the trust in court—for example, if they don't think the settlor had the mental capacity to know what he or she was doing when creating the trust.
 But challenges to trusts are quite rare.